1939 East Norfolk by-election

 The 1939 East Norfolk by-election was a parliamentary by-election held on 26 January 1939 for the British House of Commons constituency of East Norfolk.

 Previous MP

-The seat had become vacant on 14 November 1938, when the constituency's National Liberal Member of Parliament (MP), William Lygon, Viscount Elmley had succeeded to the peerage as the 8th Earl Beauchamp.
+The seat had become vacant on 14 November 1938, when the constituency's Liberal National Member of Parliament (MP), William Lygon, Viscount Elmley had succeeded to the peerage as the 8th Earl Beauchamp.
 He had been East Norfolk's MP since he was first elected as a Liberal at the 1929 general election, when he gained the seat from the Conservatives.
-He joined the breakaway National Liberals in 1931, and at the following General election was not opposed by the Conservatives.
+He joined the breakaway Liberal Nationals in 1931, and at the following general election was not opposed by the Conservatives.